 Four Beaches Walk

-South West Coast Path
+Southwest Coast Path

 DOG FRIENDLY PUBS IN CROYDE

-The Kings Arms – Described as a ‘A treasure of a village pub’ by The Independent, they give you a warm welcome after a long walk through the countryside.
+The Kings Arms – Described as ‘A treasure of a village pub’ by The Independent, they give you a warm welcome after a long walk through the countryside.

-The Rock Inn – As well as five cask marque real ale, you’ll find dog friendly locals and a warming fire place in this 17th Century Inn.
+The Rock Inn – As well as five cask marque real ale, you’ll find dog-friendly locals and a warming fireplace in this 17th Century Inn.

-TIPS FOR A DOG FRIENDLY HOLIDAY
+TIPS FOR A DOG FRIENDLY HOLIDAY IN DEVON

-- Plan your journey ahead of time so you can stop in the best rest areas or service stations that have specific areas for dogs.
-See our list below.
+Plan your journey ahead of time so you can stop in the best rest areas or service stations that have specific areas for dogs (see our list below).

-- Make a list of local vets wherever you visit, just in case.
+Make a list of local vets wherever you visit, just in case.

-- Make sure your pet is microchipped.
+Ensure your pet is microchipped.

 DOG FRIENDLY MOTORWAY STOPS – SOUTH WEST

 Gloucester Services – One of the best motorway services in the UK with fresh and local produce and hot food, they have a walking trail so your dog can properly stretch their legs and take a bathroom break.
-This covers both south and north bound.
+This covers both south and northbound.

 Gordano – At junction 19 and accessible from both sides of the motorway, Gordano has a grassed area for dogs.
 This service station gets very busy.